trzy/Supermodel/README.md

 ```

 ### Note: running on macOS

-If you try and run a macOS binary that was downloaded from the internet and/or built on a different machine, you need to grant macOS permission to execute the binary (just 1-time):
+If you try and run a macOS binary that was downloaded from the internet and/or built on a different machine, you need to grant macOS permission to execute the binary (just 1-time).
+Use one of the following methods:

+**GUI**

 * Open the folder containing the binary in Finder, and right (or ctrl) click on it:

 * Click "Open" when the following dialogue box appears : "macOS cannot verify the developer of “supermodel-git-xxxx”.
 Are you sure you want to open it?"

 * Close the terminal window that opens (after clicking open)

+**Terminal**

+* cd to the folder containing the supermodel release and run:

+      xattr -dr com.apple.quarantine .

 Details: https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac